 Here is a message for big tech & our government: tech companies that discriminate based on viewpoint, should have no protection under the Communications Decency Act, Sec.
 230. They are publishers, not neutral platforms.
 And they violate civil rights laws, e.g. CA Unruh Act. https://t.co/cdxNUg2j9b— Harmeet K. Dhillon (@pnjaban) December 4, 2018

-But a platform does not discriminate against those who might stand on it.
+But platforms do not discriminate against those who might stand on them.
 The CEOs of Facebook, YouTube, Instagram, etc. have made it clear that they are not platforms, but publishers.
 The European Union has acted in kind.

 The EU social media directives